meieda/architecture-center/docs/microservices/ci-cd.md

 ### Blue-green deployment

 In a blue-green deployment, you deploy the new version alongside the previous version.
 After you validate the new version, you switch all traffic at once from the previous version to the new version.
 After the switch, you monitor the application for any problems.
-If there something goes wrong, you can swap back to the old version.
+If something goes wrong, you can swap back to the old version.
 Assuming there are no problems, you can delete the old version.

 With a more traditional monolithic or N-tier application, blue-green deployment generally meant provisioning two identical environments.
 You would deploy the new version to a staging environment, then redirect client traffic to the staging environment &mdash; for example, by swapping VIP addresses.